 Usage NoteIn Visual Basic and C#, you can call this method as an instance method on any object of type DataRow.
 When you use instance method syntax to call this method, omit the first parameter.
 For more information, see Extension Methods (Visual Basic) or Extension Methods (C# Programming Guide).

 The value type of the underlying column could not be cast to the type specified by the generic parameter, T.

-A nullptr value was assigned to a non-nullable type.
+A null value was assigned to a non-nullable type.